 Have you completed the audit to the best of your ability and is it neat, legible and in ink?
 NOTE: If hand written, ensure the original (written in ink) is submitted to the SCSA.
 Is the type of evaluation indicated?
-(Self-Audit and/or Internal Audit) Are all "non-applicable" items correctly marked (N/A), stroked out, initialed, and justified with written comments?
-Are all errors/changes in the Audit Tool crossed out neatly and initialed?
+(Self-Audit and/or Internal Audit) Are all "non-applicable" items correctly marked (N/A), stroked out, initialled, and justified with written comments?
+Are all errors/changes in the Audit Tool crossed out neatly and initialled?
 Are all areas of the Audit Tool filled out completely and appropriately?
 Are comments provided for each deficiency?

-Evaluation Summary Sheet

-Are all areas of the Evaluation Summary Sheet filled out completely and appropriately?
+Eval uation Summary Sheet Are all areas of the Evaluation Summary Sheet filled out completely and appropriately?
 Are comments provided for each element?
 Is the percentage obtained calculated to the nearest whole number?
 Have you indicated whether or not the standards have been achieved?
 Has the goal, determined by the company (Auditee), for the next audit been set?
 Is the Evaluation Summary Sheet signed by you (the Auditor) and by a senior company representative?
+Exe cutive Summary Do the recommendations on the Auditor Executive Summary start and end on a positive note, and do they follow the executive summary completion guidelines while also addressing root causes?
+Is the written executive summary consistent with Audit findings?